galongoria/factiva/README.md

 Next steps:

 1. When the program runs for a long time, the user is signed out and the scraper stops working.
 I'm trying to determine where this happens and fix the issue.
+2. In step4_scraper, the articles save in a list of lists for some reason.
+If someone sees where/why the code does this point it out and I'll change it because this isn't good
 2. I'm still fixing bugs as they appear

 If you are a UT student and would like to contribute, email me at george.longoria@utexas.edu